Healthcare

 If you visit a dentist in Portugal, you can expect to pay the standard fees for dental procedures.
 Thankfully, dental care is affordable in Portugal.
 However, if you require a significant amount of dental work, such as crowns and bridges, it might be beneficial to consider private insurance as an option to assist with the expenses.

-Portugal has a healthcare system that is well-prepared to cater to the requirements of expatriates.
+Portugal has a healthcare system that is planned to cater to the requirements of citizens and expatriates.
 Expats can make informed healthcare decisions by understanding the options available to them, both public and private, as well as considering the costs and quality of care.

 Portugal provides excellent healthcare services for all residents, whether through the complete public system or the tailored private sector.